seajs/seajs/README.md

 ## License

-SeaJS is available under either the terms of the [MIT license](https://github.com/tannhu/jsface/blob/master/MIT-LICENSE.txt).
+SeaJS is available under the terms of the [MIT license](https://github.com/tannhu/jsface/blob/master/MIT-LICENSE.txt).

 ## Some more thing